expectedtodie/expectedtodie/_posts/2022-06-19-expectedtodie-part5.md

 Around this time, I asked my wife Michele what we should do when our youngest child, Jackson, graduated from high school in 2019.
 She said maybe we should buy an RV and travel the country.
 And that’s exactly what I was thinking as well!
 So, we decided right there and then that in 2019, we would quit our jobs, sell our house and nearly all of our possessions, buy an RV and travel the country for one year.
 Making that decision marked a change in my thinking and the way I looked at life that gave me something incredible to work towards.
 A life changing experience.
 Despite my growing tumor, pending surgery and an ‘incurable cancer’, I would become a nomad in 2 years!

+Lesson Learned: It is important as a cancer patient to have something in the future to work towards, despite the cancer

 And then it was time for the surgery.
 This one made me very nervous.
 Would losing most of my pancreas and all of my spleen affect my quality of life?
 There was a definitely possibility of that.
 But there was also a potential quality of life benefit.
 My cancer surgeon had recommended a plastic surgeon to handle closing me up with a new technique to prevent another hernia.
 I had been living with my second softball sized hernia for years now and it really sucked.
 The idea of fixing this issue once and for all was very appealing.
 So, it was to be two surgeons for the price of, well two, but working together.

 This surgery really knocked me on my back.
 I awoke with a tube down my nose which is really uncomfortable.
 I had another huge incision from my sternum to my, wait a minute… no belly button anymore!
 They didn’t mention that would happen.
 Now, there would be no way to prove I was human, I guess.